hrektts/CarND-Advanced-Lane-Lines/README.md

 For my beginning of the search, I divided the image into two images vertically, and set the point that has highest value as my starting point in each image.
 This step appears in [lines 503 through 513](./src/find_lane.py#L503-L513) of the file called `find_lane.py`.

 Next, I divided the image into 12 sections horizontally, such that I found lines in each section using different settings.
-In the first section, that located at the top of the image, I set rectangular area which center has the same x value as the starting point calcurated above.
+In the first section, that located at the top of the image, I set rectangular area which center has the same x value as the starting point calculated above.
 The mean of the position of the whole pixel inside the rectangular was set as new starting point for the next section.
 Then I applied this process to all the sections.
 These steps appear in [lines 515 through 566](./src/find_lane.py#L515-L566) of the file called `find_lane.py`.
 Here is the schematic of the rectangles:

 ![alt text][image8]